brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/hobgoblins.md

 **Rampage (Ex)** : At 3rd level, a fell rider gains Trample as a bonus feat.
 The fell rider receives a +2 bonus on overrun attempts made while mounted.
 In addition, his mount gains a +2 bonus on damage rolls when making hoof attacks or using the trample monster ability, even when not overrunning.
 This ability replaces cavalier's charge.

-**Dread Rider (Ex)** : At 4th level, a fell rider gains a bonus equal to 1/2 his level on [Intimidate](skill_dir/intimidate#_intimidate checks made while mounted.
-Once per round as a free action, he can make an [Intimidate](skill_dir/intimidate#_intimidate) check to demoralize a foe he has trampled or charged while mounted.
+**Dread Rider (Ex)** : At 4th level, a fell rider gains a bonus equal to 1/2 his level on [Intimidate](skill_dir/intimidate#_intimidate) checks made while mounted.
+Once per round as a free action, he can make an [Intimidate](skills/intimidate#_intimidate) check to demoralize a foe he has trampled or charged while mounted.
 This ability replaces expert trainer.

 **Fell Presence (Ex)** : At 5th level, a fell rider inspires dread while mounted.
 As long as the fell rider is mounted, all enemies within 60 feet receive a –2 penalty on savings throws against fear.
 At 10th level and every 5 levels thereafter, this penalty increases by –1.
 This ability replaces banner.

 **Deadly Rampage (Ex):** At 11th level, a mounted fell rider no longer provokes attacks of opportunity when he attempts to overrun a creature.
 He can make a single melee attack against the creature as a free action if the overrun attempt succeeds.
 This ability replaces mighty charge.

-**Terror (Ex:** At 14th level, a fell rider can rear up his mount as a standard action, spreading terror among his enemies.
+**Terror (Ex):** At 14th level, a fell rider can rear up his mount as a standard action, spreading terror among his enemies.
 Enemies within 60 feet who can see the fell rider must succeed at a Will save (DC 10 + 1/2 the fell rider's level + the fell rider's Charisma modifier) or be shaken for 1 round per level the fell rider possesses.
 Creatures with half or fewer Hit Dice than the fell rider become frightened instead.
 An opponent that succeeds at the saving throw is immune to that fell rider's terror ability for 24 hours.
 This ability is a mind-affecting fear effect, and replaces greater banner.

 **Unstoppable Rampage (Ex):** At 20th level, a mounted fell rider can overrun up to four creatures as part of a single overrun combat maneuver.
 Each attempt made against a creature after the first receives a cumulative –5 penalty (for example, the fourth overrun attempt would be at a –15 penalty).
 If any overrun attempt fails, the fell rider cannot make further overrun attempts that round.
 Attacks made by the fell rider or his mount as part of the overrun, such as those provided by the Trample feat or the deadly rampage ability, receive a +4 bonus to hit, and any critical threats from these attacks automatically confirm.
 This ability replaces supreme charge.